locationtech/geotrellis/docs/architecture/high-performance-scala.md

 for(i <- 0 to 100; j <- 0 to 100) { println(i+j) }
 ```

-does not just just put the value 0 into a couple of variables, execute some code, increment the variables and as appropriate, and either branch or fall-through as appropriate.
+does not just just put the value 0 into a couple of variables, execute the loop body, increment the variables and as appropriate, and either branch or fall-through as appropriate.
 Instead, the Scala compiler generates objects representing the ranges of the outer- and inner-loops, as well as closures representing the interior of each loop.
 That results in something like this: